ccs-amsterdam/workshop-codequality/structure.md

 In python (and equivalently in many other languages), the main ways to structure code is using *functions* and *classes* This tutorial will not go into the basics of how to write a function or class.
 Rather, we will discuss when and in what way to use functions and classes to make code readable.
-If you are uncertain about the syntax or workings of functions, classes, and modules, see this [brief explanation](syntax.md).

-(Note that I'm ignoring *modules* here to keep things simple, hopefully we will add a *packaging and dissemination* tutorial at some point)

 There are three common best practices that are often quoted for structuring code: *Don't repeat yourself (DRY)*, *separation of concerns*, and *You ain't gonna need it (YAGNI)*.